gbif/occurrence/aws-public-data.md

 Within that bucket, the periodic occurrence snapshots are stored in `occurrence/YYYY-MM-DD`, where `YYYY-MM-DD` corresponds to the date of the snapshot.

-The snapshot includes all CC-BY licensed data published through GBIF that have coordinates which passed automated quality checks.
+The snapshot includes all CC0 and CC-BY licensed data published through GBIF that have coordinates which passed automated quality checks.

 Each snapshot contains a `citation.txt` with instructions on how best to cite the data, and the data files themselves in Parquet format: `occurrence.parquet/*`.